ChrisNeedham200/loadimpact-docs/jekyll/_v3/user-scenarios-scripting-examples/printing-debug-messages.md

 ---
 layout: classic-docs
 title: Printing debug messages
-description: How to utilize the log console to print debug messages in Load Impact.
+description: How to utilize the log console to print debug messages in LoadImpact.
 Helpful for debugging or catching specific pieces of data where a custom metric doesn't make sense.
 categories: [user-scenario-scripting-examples]
 order: 12
 redirect_from: /knowledgebase/articles/174227-how-can-i-set-cookies-in-load-impact